FusionAuth/fusionauth-quickstart-php-drupal-web/README.md

 - `fusionauth-quickstart-php-drupal-web-db-1`: FusionAuth's PostrgreSQL database.
 - `fusionauth-quickstart-php-drupal-web-db2-1`: Drupal's MySQL database.
 - `fusionauth-quickstart-php-drupal-web-fusionauth-1`: The FusionAuth container.
-- `fusionauth-quickstart-php-drupal-web-pma-1`: The phpMyAdmin container.
-- `fusionauth-quickstart-php-drupal-web-search-1`: The Elasticsearch container.
+- `fusionauth-quickstart-php-drupal-web-search-1`: The Opensearch container.

 If one of the containers fails to start, or you wish to reset the system, run the following commands to stop and remove all containers and volumes: